robertthiesmeier/mi_impute_from/README.md

 We hope that have shown you how to use the new `mi impute from` with some examples. :sparkles:

 ## Related material :bookmark:
-The underlying imputation method and a simulation study are described in: Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
+:label: The underlying imputation method and a simulation study are described in: Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
 Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.
 Journal of Statistical Computation and Simulation, 1–19. https://doi.org/10.1080/00949655.2024.2404220

+:label: The first version of the `mi impute from` was presented at the 2024 UK Stata Conference in London ([Slides])(https://www.stata.com/meeting/uk24/slides/UK24_Orsini.pdf)

 :warning: If you find any error please notfiy us: robert.thiesmeier@ki.se